adamshaylor/jquery-age-gate/README.md

 ## Usage

+First, you’ll need to build and style your age gate dialog element.
+See the [example stylesheet](examples/common.css).

 You can run the age gate with the default options inside a document ready handler like so:

 ```javascript